tjelvar-olsson/tjelvar-olsson.github.io/_drafts/basic-image-viewer-using-freeimage-and-sdl.md

 }
 ```

-Note that the last parameters of the ``SDL_RenderCopy()`` function
+Note that the third parameter of the ``SDL_RenderCopy()`` function
-(``dstrect``) is a pointer to the destination rectangle and can be used to
+(``srcrect``) is a pointer to the source rectangle and can be used to
 implement zooming.
-However, here we set it to ``NULL`` for the entire rendering
+However, here we set it to ``NULL`` to display the entire
-target.
+texture.

 ## Giving the user the chance to view the image

 At this point we need some sort of event loop to make sure that the image does
 not vanish instantaneously after having been rendered in the window.
 Below is
-is a simple event loop that ends when the user pressed a key on the keyboard.
+is a simple event loop that ends when the user presses a key on the keyboard.

 ```c
 /** Loop until a key is pressed. */